seamapi/docs/docs/device-guides/salto-locks.md

 This integration works any devices connected via their [Salto KS platform](https://saltoks.com/).

+For detailed information about the Salto devices that Seam supports, see our [Salto Supported Devices page](https://www.seam.co/manufacturers/salto).

 We support the following features:

 * [Triggering web unlock actions](../api-clients/locks/unlock\_door.md)